-Having a baby is an incredible experience.
-So amazing, that it’s easy for a new mom to become all consumed by this teeny tiny little person.
+Having a baby is a fully immersive experience.
+It’s easy for a new mom to become all consumed by this teeny tiny little person.
 Days that used to be filled with a mix of work and personal responsibilities now revolve around your baby’s every want, need and bodily function.
-For working parents though, there will come a time when you’ll have to shift focus—even if just for a few hours a day.
+For working parents though, there will come a time when you’ll have to shift focus – even if just for a few hours a day.

 It’s Not a One-Size-Fits-All Scenario

 Going back to work can mean different things for different people.
 Some parents will go back to their original job.
 Some will go back only for a period of time before transitioning to a new role, perhaps one that is more flexible.
 Others will transition to freelance or work-from-home positions.
 In fact, Motherly’s State of Motherhood Survey found that more than half of the moms surveyed reported downgrading their work hours since becoming a parent. (source)

 And others may choose not to return to work.
 “I knew for a long time that I wanted to be home with my babies if I could manage it, having watched friends struggle with returning to work.
 And my husband works really demanding and odd hours as a doctor,” shares SAHM and former journalist, Rachel Berman.
 “For me, personally, there isn’t a job I’d ever want to do as much as being a mommy.”

 Every mother’s decision as to how they approach parenthood and their work life is unique.
 And while some may have more options to choose from, about 70 percent of American mothers ultimately end up working outside of the home.

 Returning to work after maternity leave can be very difficult.
 It’s likely one of the first times you’ll be apart from your baby for an extended period of time.
 That being said, it can be a great experience for some moms, especially if you are emotionally prepared.